How to travel to Eritrea in 2024

 All the languages spoken by the different ethnicities are considered official but Tigrinya – and also Arabic – is the governmental language and the most commonly used among all Eritreans.

-Tigrinya is a Semitic language that comes from Ge’ez and is the official language in Tigray region, northern Ethiopia.
+Tigrinya is a Semitic language that comes from Ge’ez and is the official language in the Tigray region, northern Ethiopia.

 It also has many similarities to Amharic, the official language in Ethiopia.